Another first: NASA Perseverance rover creates breathable air on surface of Mars

-A day after flying a tiny helicopter on another planet, the team behind NASA's Perseverance rover achieved another big first on Mars.
-The vagabonding science lab managed to pull a bit of oxygen out of the Martian atmosphere, which is about 96% carbon dioxide.
+A day after flying a helicopter on another planet, the team behind NASA's Perseverance rover accomplished another big first on Mars.
+The vagabonding science lab managed to pull oxygen out of the Martian atmosphere, which is about 96% carbon dioxide.

 The rolling robot carries an experimental instrument about the size of a toaster called the Mars Oxygen In-Situ Resource Utilization Experiment, known as Moxie, and on Tuesday it succeeded in peeling the oxygen atoms off molecules of carbon dioxide to create oxygen.